-Whistleblowing – an opportunity for everyone to promote the lawful, fair, open and transparent functioning of the institution through the right to express one’s opinion freely.
+Whistleblowing – an opportunity for everyone to promote lawful, fair, open and transparent functioning of public and private sector organisations through the right to express one’s opinion freely.

 Whistleblower – a natural person who provides information on a possible violation which may harm the public interests if the person considers this information to be true and it has become known to him or her while fulfilling the official duties or establishing legal relations related to the fulfilment of official duties, or while being in traineeship, and who might be subjected to adverse effects due to the provision of such information.

-Any employee of an institution may inform of any alleged violation of public interests in the operation of that institution in order to prevent it in time before the reputation of the institution is compromised, it has incurred losses or the competent national authorities are involved.
+In the public sector, any employee may internally inform of such alleged violation in the operation of his/her institution that can harm public interests.
+To prevent it in time before the reputation of the institution is compromised, it has incurred losses or external competent authorities are involved.
 It is an employee who can notice potential infringements and, by virtue of his/her professional knowledge and experience, assess the hazards involved.

 By means of an internal whistleblowing system, the report gets closest to the ‘cause of the problem’ and the concerns can be evaluated promptly, as well as it is possible to prevent a possible violation or identify deficiencies of a systematic nature.

 After receiving the whistleblower’s report, the whistleblower’s personal data are pseudonymised.

 The whistleblower’s personal data, the whistleblower’s report and the written or material evidence attached thereto, as well as the whistleblowing materials have the status of restricted access information.

 Phone: +371 67027472